-The New York Yankees had won the 1976 AL Pennant but been swept by the Reds in that year’s Fall Classic.
+The New York Yankees had won the 1976 AL Pennant but had then been swept by the Reds in that year’s Fall Classic.
 After watching my favorite team miss the postseason for eleven straight years, I for one was satisfied with that season’s results and I remember looking forward to the ’77 season with lots of positive anticipation.
 I’ll tell you who wasn’t satisfied though, George Steinbrenner.
 The Boss was OK with Pennants but what he really wanted was rings and after he watched Cincinnati’s lineup of all stars undress his outmatched ball club in that ’76 Series, the Yankee owner was determined to field players at every position who could match up with their counterparts on the Big Red Machine.

 Steinbrenner’s goal was not that far-fetched.
 The Yankees already had seven bonafide all stars in their ’76 lineup in Thurman Munson, Chris Chambliss, Wille Randolph, Graig Nettles, Mickey Rivers, Lou Piniella and Roy White.
 His signing of Reggie Jackson that offseason made it eight.
 The only missing link was at shortstop.
 Fred “Chicken” Stanley had held down that position the previous season and performed well.
 He was more than adequate defensively but Steinbrenner would point to his .239 average during the 1976 season and insist the Yankees couldn’t win a championship with Stanley at shortstop.